-- Place the power options icon in the Windows taskbar for quick access. - Set the computer to prompt you tor your Windows password before the computer exits from standby mode or hibernate mode. - Program the power button to activate standby mode, activate hibernate mode, or turn off the computer.
+- Set the computer to prompt you for your Windows password before the computer exits from standby mode or hibernate mode. - Program the power button to activate standby mode, activate hibernate mode, or turn off the computer.

-To program these functions, click an option from the corresponding drop-down menu, and then click OK.
+To program these functions, click an option from the corresponding drop-down menu and click OK.